CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 ## Way 3 = Way 2 + Way 1

-Nothing prevent you from combining Way 1 and Way 2 together.
-You can start by playing Project DIVA, then you go to Way 1 and listen to songs that are not included in Project DIVA.
-Chance is that Project DIVA can save you a lots of time listening songs before 2017, so that you can focus on listening songs after 2017.
+Nothing prevent you from combining [Way 1](#way-1---the-hall-of-legend-song-list) and [Way 2](#way-2---music-game) together.
+You can start by playing Project DIVA, then you go to [Way 1](#way-1---the-hall-of-legend-song-list) and listen to songs that are not included in Project DIVA.
+Chance is that Project DIVA can save you a lots of time listening songs released in 2017 and before, so that you can focus on listening songs released after 2017.

 > This is also how I get familiar in Vocaloid 😂